 It is easy to forget that this is Samuel’s feature film directorial debut.
 He tackles a genre with such a glorious amount of pizzazz and enthusiasm, keeping the best bits of Westerns whilst ensuring things remain distinct with his own style as well as adding new depth and direction to proceedings.
 A film as ground-breaking as The Harder They Fall needs to be seen by audiences everywhere, something that Netflix can achieve and perhaps cinemas cannot.
 Whether you see it on a big or small screen though, you’ll still feel its importance and magnitude.
 Boasting some of the best acting, direction, cinematography and action sequences of the year, The Harder They Fall is so fantastically intoxicating, a heady mixture of nostalgia and freshness moulded together to form something quite breathless.

-The Harder They Fall premiered at the London Film Festival on Wednesday, 6 October 2021, and will be screened again on 7-10 October.
+The Harder They Fall premiered at the London Film Festival on Wednesday, 6 October 2021.
 The film will be released globally on Netflix on November 3, 2021.